hemanthkumargr/docs/appendix/PayPal-Environment-Setup.md

     paypal.user=[my generated PayPal API username]
 	paypal.password=[my generated PayPal API password]
 	paypal.signature=[my generated PayPal API signature]
+	paypal.return.url=[the URL PayPal should redirect to after completing the order, for example: http://localhost:8080/mycompany/paypal/process] paypal.cancel.url=[the URL PayPal should redirect to if a user abandons the order, for example: http://localhost:8080/mycompany/cart]

 Note: It is important that the same keys exist in ALL properties files.
 It is OK for the values to be blank as long as the keys exist in the file.